 As we have seen, a module can contain executable statements as well as function definitions.
 Typically, these statements are used to initialize the module.
 For this reason, the statements in a module are executed only the first time a module is imported into a program.
-On a related note, a module is imported only once per interpreter session.
-If you start up IDLE, import a module, and then change the contents of that module, the interpreter will still be using the original version of the module.
+Moreover, a module is imported only once per interpreter session.
+If you start up a shell, import a module, and then change the contents of that module, the interpreter will still be using the original version of the module.
 This can lead to puzzling behavior when debugging.
-You can force the interpreter to reload all imported modules by executing reload().
+When in doubt, start a new shell.